renovatebot/renovate/docs/usage/config-migration.md

 Renovate will:

 1. Create a Config Migration PR
-1. If the Dependency Dashboard issue is enabled then Renovate puts a link to the Config Migration PR on the dashboard
+1. If the Dependency Dashboard issue is enabled, then Renovate puts a link to the Config Migration PR on the dashboard

 ### Config migration needed, but disabled

 If config migration is needed, but disabled then Renovate adds a checkbox to the Dependency Dashboard (if the dashboard exists).
-This is known as "on-demand" config migration because migration PRs are only created at the request of the user by ticking the checkbox.
+This is known as "on-demand" config migration, because migration PRs are only created at the request of the user by ticking the checkbox.

 The checkbox looks like this: